It’s been a long time since the writing bug first bit me. Before I started blogging seriously, I had always been writing fiction.

 But let’s get back to writing.
 The excitement of storytelling, the magic of seeing people, places and ideas pop into existence, word after word has stayed with me.
 I’ve always loved to write.
 However, it was during my adolescence years that I became aware of another, less exciting aspect of writing.

 Get Published Or Die Trying

-Parallel to that, I created a little webpage and uploaded the stories there, too.
+Later I created a little webpage and uploaded the stories there, too.
 (Think Geocities, blinking GIFs and green text on purple background.)

 Public Readings & Indie-Printing